arkency/posts/posts/2017-02-17-ruby-code-i-no-longer-write.md

 end
 ```

-However there are certain problems with this construct.
+However, there are certain problems with this construct.

 It's a bit more insecure.
 If `kind` comes from external sources we
 accidentally allow calling other methods which end in `_pdf`.
 Granted,
-you might think that in such case this should be prevented on different layer
+you might think that in such case this should be prevented by different layer
 and perhaps you would be right.

-But much bigger issue for me is that this code is hard to refactor, hard to `grep`.
+But a much bigger issue for me is that this code is hard to refactor, hard to `grep`.
 If I try to find usages of `zebra_pdf` method before refactoring it, I won't find out that
 `pdf_of_kind` is using it.
 If your codebase is small or you don't have too many of such
 constructs, it doesn't hurt much.
 But the larger the code is, the more you use it,
 the more you will find it is hard to change easily.
 Perhaps you read it as a sign that
 I miss static typing and you would be right.
-After so many years of Ruby I miss the
+After so many years with Ruby, I miss the
 powerful refactoring tooling that comes with statically typed languages.
 Rubymine can do
 a lot, but there are limits to its features.

 The surface of `pdf_of_kind` method is infinite.
-There is infinite number of things it
+There is an infinite number of things it
 can do.
 I don't handle infinite very well :).
-If you look more deeply to the code you will
+If you look more deeply at the code you will
 realize that it can do 3 things possibly.
-Run two methods or raise an exception with incorrect
+Run two methods or raise an exception in case of an incorrect
 argument (invalid `kind`).
 However, to find it out you need to look a bit more deeply.
 With the first
 implementation that I showed you, you quickly and easily see the limited scope of the function.